 Category: Health & Wellness, Psychology & Mental Health

 The One Thing is an absolute game changer and has changed many business people’s life.
 The title implies the core focus is to do the one thing in your life that has the highest impact on results in entrepreneurship and business.
 We live in a distracted world with social media, email, and everything.

-The truth is the one thing is that one action that you’re likely putting off, but it’s the most important to growing business.
-It’s much easier to do the small things and feel like we’re making progress.
+The truth is that one thing is that one action that you’re likely putting off, but it’s the most important to growing a business.
+It’s much easier to do the small things and feel like we’re progressing.
 But this book argues that it is a waste of time.

-So use the one thing.
+So use one thing.
 It is full of valuable information that you can use.
-You can open up any page, study it for 10 minutes a day and implement it into your business that will change your game, get you focused and achieve massive success.
+You can open up any page, study it for 10 minutes a day and implement it into your business that will change your game, get you focused, and achieve massive success.

 Author: Gary Keller

 Publisher: Rellek Publishing Partners, Ltd.

 Willpower is not a biological instinct in the same way that reflexes or basic drives like hunger and thirst are.
 However, it does have a biological basis, as it involves the brain and various neurochemical processes.
 Willpower is associated with the prefrontal cortex, the part of the brain responsible for executive functions like decision-making, impulse control, and self-regulation.
 The prefrontal cortex enables us to plan, prioritize, and manage our behavior to pursue our goals, which involves resisting short-term temptations and distractions.